-Proposals that will lead to the net loss of existing commercial, business or community uses in each residential Grid Square will be resisted.
+Subject to viability, proposals that will lead to the net loss of existing commercial, business or community uses in each residential Grid Square will not be supported unless either:

-3.11 This policy encourages the development of new commercial, business and community uses in the residential Grid Squares to enable each of their communities to become more self-contained.
-It is especially consistent with Policy CS12 of the Core Strategy, which encourages "siting key day-to-day facilities, including schools, shops, leisure and employment in locations easily accessible on foot, by bike and by public transport".

-3.12 However, the policy makes it clear that only proposals that are intended to meet the local needs of the Grid Square will be appropriate.
-The area is not considered suitable for any major retail or other development proposals that are not consistent with Policy WN1.

-3.13 The redevelopment of some Grid Squares is likely to lead to greater opportunities to make land available for these uses than at present and will likely create a greater demand for them from a growing and more diverse local population.
-The policy therefore requires that any redevelopment proposal must demonstrate how any loss of an existing facility will be on the basis that a new facility of at least an equal size will be re-provided elsewhere in the Grid Square.
+- The facility has been or will be replaced by an equivalent facility within an adjacent grid square; or - The facility concerned is no longer viable. - 3.11 This policy encourages the development of new commercial, business and community uses in the residential Grid Squares to enable each of their communities to become more self-contained.
+It is especially consistent with Policy CS12 of the Core Strategy, which encourages "siting key day-to-day facilities, including schools, shops, leisure and employment in locations easily accessible on foot, by bike and by public transport". - 3.12 However, the policy makes it clear that only proposals that are intended to meet the local needs of the Grid Square will be appropriate.
+The area is not considered suitable for any major retail or other development proposals that are not consistent with Policy WN1. - 3.13 The redevelopment of some Grid Squares is likely to lead to greater opportunities to make land available for these uses than at present and will likely create a greater demand for them from a growing and more diverse local population.
+The policy therefore requires that any redevelopment proposal must demonstrate how any loss of an existing facility will be on the basis that it is assessed against the opportunities that exist to replace the facility to be educed in scale or lost within an adjacent grid square and an assessment of its inherent viability unless either: - The facility has been replaced by an equivalent facility within an adjacent grid square; or - The facility concerned is no longer viable